chenyurong22/OpenDALI_EVG/EVG-Updater/README.md

 # DALI-bus Firmware Updater

-C# WinForms application for updating and inspecting OpenDALI EVG devices via the DALI bus, using an OpenKNX GW-REG1-Dali gateway (Lunatone DALI-2 IoT API compatible).
+C# WinForms application for updating and inspecting OpenDALI EVG devices via the DALI bus, using an OpenKNX GW-REG1-Dali gateway.

 Implements the IEC 62386-105 firmware update protocol over 32-bit DALI forward frames, plus a read-only bus scan that probes shorts 0..63 and reads bank 0 identity.

 > Trademark notice — see [root README](../README.md): *DALI*, *DALI-2* etc. are DiiA trademarks; this project is an independent IEC 62386 implementation, not DiiA-certified.
+Educational purposes only

 ## Requirements